Eccellenza Umbria

-Eccellenza Umbria is the regional Eccellenza football division for clubs in the northern Italian region of Umbria, Italy.
+Eccellenza Umbria is the regional Eccellenza football division for clubs in the central Italian region of Umbria, Italy.
 It is competed among 16 teams, in one group.
 The winners of the Groups are promoted to Serie D. The club who finishes second also have the chance to gain promotion, they are entered into a national play-off which consists of two rounds.

 Champions

 Here are the past champions of the Umbria Eccellenza, organised into their respective seasons.